 - CREAR 2.0 - Thanks to a three-year, $1 million grant from the Michael and Susan Dell Foundation, HF will soon launch CREAR 2.0, an enhancement of the CREAR Futuros program which offers students tablets, a virtual curriculum tied to independent study, MetroCards, book stipends, and credit-bearing independent study programs.

-- National CREAR Futuros Initiative (NCFI) – This exciting national expansion will further expand elements of the CREAR Futuros program in the CUNY school system and implement them in three states where the Hispanic Federation has an established presence, including Connecticut, New Jersey and Florida.
+- National CREAR Futuros Initiative (NCFI) – This exciting national expansion will further expand elements of the CREAR Futuros program in the CUNY school system and implement them in three states where the Hispanic Federation has an established presence, including Connecticut, Rhode Island, and Florida.

 Making sure that Latino students graduate from college is everyone’s concern.
 That’s why Hispanic Federation created the Latino CREAR Coalition, which advocates for improvements in Latino college readiness in New York City public schools and champions support systems that facilitate Latino college retention and graduation.